Astronlin/astronlin.github.io/_pages/about.markdown

 ranging from molecular clouds in the Milky Way to the rotating disks of high-redshift galaxies.

 I was born in Ganyu, Lianyungang, Jiangsu province, China.
-It is a town near the sea so I went to the seaside very often when I am at my hometown.
+It is a town near the sea so I went to the seaside very often when I was at my hometown.

 For information on my education, research, responsibilities, etc., please refer to my CV below.